Frequently Asked Questions

 Any person in Canada that has suffered damages can submit a claim directly to the Fund.

 Alternatively, they can also choose to negotiate, or sue the shipowner and insurers (as in cases covered by the Nairobi Convention).
-Where claimants decide to go directly to an insurer, our office keeps the claim file in abeyance.
+Where claimants decide to claim directly to an insurer, our office keeps the claim file in abeyance.
 We will proceed with the assessment only if the claimant does not reach a satisfactory settlement with the insurer.